MechanicalRock/mechanicalrock.github.io/_posts/2016-12-07-introducing-infrastructure-mapping.markdown

 Rules around Infrastructure Mapping can be grouped into **categories** that are applicable across most contexts.
 Capture and maintain a list of categories to structure the conversation.
 We have found it useful to keep blue cards with the rules on and re-use them across sessions.
 During an infrastructure mapping session, review each category; decide whether it is relevant and discuss examples and rules around it if necessary.

-We use the following categories:
+We use the following tags:

 * Routing/Firewall - What servers/ports can you see from the context?
 * Users - What users are configured in the context?